 For late model 1st Gen Tundra, and 1st Gen Sequoia Wheel Bearings are Installed in Remanufactured Spindles and professionally pre-assembled for easy installation

-The Tundra, and Sequoia, wheel bearings are a press fit in the steering knuckles.
+The 1st Gen Tundra, and Sequoia wheel bearings are a press fit in the steering knuckles.
 When installing new wheel bearings, the wheel bearing must be properly supported or it will destroy the bearing.
 This press job can be troublesome for even the best DIY mechanic, it requires building a jig and a proper press setup.
 On the video tab, you will find the wheel-bearing installation video by Timmy the Toolman, this can help you decide if you have the proper tools to replace a wheel bearing yourself.
 If you would like to complete this job with ease these Pre-Assembled Steering Knuckles are right for you.

 Yota1 Pre-Assembled Steering Knuckles have new KOYO wheel bearings, Genuine seals, new wheel studs, and remanufactured wheel hubs.
 The knuckles themselves are quality cores that are thoroughly inspected to ensure they are within Toyota specifications, with no cracks, bends, or flaws that would affect longevity.
 The optional dust covers are new Genuine dust covers and can be installed or pre-modified to allow them to be bolted on.
-Dust covers include new hardware.
+Dust cover include new hardware.
 You can also choose to have a Genuine or 555 upper ball joint installed.